rsalmond/TIL/isms.md

 Essentialism: the view that all things have properties which are necessary to their identity (part of their essence).
 Essentialism is based on sameness (contrast with "population thinking" which is based on variance).
 Broadly, essentialism is any philosophy which acknowladges the primacy of essence.

-Teleology: view that things are defined by their purpose.
+---

+Affective realism: the phenomenon whereby your current affect is integrated into, and informs your experience of reality.

 ## TODO

 - reductionist/emergentist materialism
 - eliminativst materialism
-naive realism
-- affective realism
+- naive realism
 - Chalmers’ distinctions between different idealisms
   - ontological realism / antirealism
 mereological universalism